-In this post, you will learn what is a Pressure gauge and how it is done with It’s Working principle, Applications, Advantages, Types of pressure gauge and more
+In this post, you will learn what is a Pressure gauge and how it is done with Its Working principles, Applications, Advantages, Types of pressure gauges, and more

 Mechanical Pressure Gauges

-Pressure gauges or Mechanical gauges these are the devices used for measuring the pressure by balancing the column of fluid by spring or dead weight.
+Pressure measurement is the study of the force applied by a fluid to a surface.
+Pressure is usually calculated in units of force per unit of surface area.
+The pressure gauges or mechanical gauges are the devices used for measuring the pressure by balancing the column of fluid by spring or dead weight.

 Types of Pressure Gauges